groda/big_data/docker_for_beginners.md

 We've defined Docker images and containers and seen how to run simple commands in a Docker container and list all our images and containers.

-## Part II: Some basic interactions with containers
+## Part II: Basic interactions with containers

 ### How to run a Docker container as a daemon